 create table marc_ash nologging compress for query high parallel 128 as select /*+parallel(128)*/ * from dba_hist_active_sess_history where snap_id between 384 and 423;

-Identifying the P1, P2, and P3 parameters of the top wait events to see where the waits are happening, as well as how much time is spent in each combination.
-This is probably a good time for me to mention my standard disclaimer regarding dba_hist_active_session_history: the data is composed of samples of the system state, so it doesn’t have the same granularity as, say, session traces.
-But with a large sample like I have here, we can still get a good idea of what’s going on.
+Then, I identified the P1, P2, and P3 parameters of the top wait events to see where the waits were happening, as well as how much time was spent in each combination.
+This is probably a good time for me to mention my standard disclaimer regarding dba_hist_active_session_history: The data is composed of samples of the system state, so it doesn’t have the same granularity as, say, session traces.
+But with a large sample like the one I have here, I can still get a good idea of what’s going on.

 select event,p1, p2, p3, count(*), sum(tm_delta_time) from marc_ash group by event,p1,p2,p3 order by sum(tm_delta_time) desc; EVENT P1 P2 P3 COUNT(*) SUM(TM_DELTA_TIME) --------------------------- ------------ --- --- -------- ------------------ gc buffer busy release 501 2 13 2336685 57421543417904 buffer busy waits 501 2 13 736241 16902873986356 latch: cache buffers chains 262188190496 155 0 260182 6197021780073 latch: cache buffers chains 230512806688 155 0 217646 5831016580939 enq: SS - contention 1397948422 41 2 183510 2378750008606 gc buffer busy acquire 501 2 13 130649 3265344853224

 What’s interesting here is that a common set of parameters came up in buffer busy waits: P1 = 501, P2 = 2, P3 = 13.
 P3 lists the block type, and there’s a great summary of values on Charles Hooper’s blog.
 13 maps to “file header block”.